-Project Based Research (Athletic Trainer)
+Career and Technical Education Project-Based Capstone (Athletic Trainer)

-Prerequisite: Instructor Approval & Career Preparation I
+Prerequisite: Instructor Approval & Career Preparation for Programs of Study

-In addition to continuing their work-based learning in athletic training, the Project Based Research is a course for students to research a real-world problem in a related athletic training, exercise science, or health science field.
+In addition to continuing their work-based learning in athletic training, the Project-Based Capstone is a course for students to research a real-world problem in a related athletic training, exercise science, or health science field.
 This research may be satisfied by earning related college credit in a related field of study.